 Services, programs and care teams differ at each location.
 Call for details.

-We do tonsillectomies in kids at Nemours/Alfred I. duPont Hospital for Children (Wilmington, Del.) as well as select Nemours duPont Pediatrics satellite locations in New Jersey and Pennsylvania.
+We do tonsillectomies in kids at Nemours Children’s Hospital, Delaware (Wilmington) as well as select Nemours Children's Health satellite locations in New Jersey and Pennsylvania.

 Our ENT surgeons perform a special procedure called “intracapsular tonsillectomy,” which is a partial tonsillectomy.
 In a traditional tonsillectomy, the surgeon removes all of the tonsils.
 In an intracapsular tonsillectomy, we remove most of the tonsil tissue, but leave a thin patch of tonsil to protect the throat muscles.
 This can help with kids’ pain and make it easier for them to eat and drink.